gregdan3/gregdan3.github.io/pages/toki-pona/sona/o.md

 ::: info

-**wawa** here is being used to mean "intensify."
+[wawa]{.tokipona} here is being used to mean "intensify."
 It can intensify any anything!

 :::